What is School Readiness and why is it important?

 Encouraging children to develop a love of learning

 At the age of two, children enter a critical stage of brain development allowing them to learn faster than at any other period in their life.
-A quality School Readiness program can take advantage of this phase by ensuring children develop the foundation skills required for future education and building a lasting love of learning.
+A quality preschool program can take advantage of this phase by ensuring children develop the foundation skills required for future education and building a lasting love of learning.
 This is achieved through encouraging enquiry, curiosity and problem-solving skills through play.

 Building foundation learning skills through play